 Most of the symptoms of the P0117 code indicate performance issues with the engine.
 This means it must be resolved immediately.
 P0117 can put the vehicle in a failsafe mode, which causes the car to be relegated to a certain speed and/or gear range.

 Address the issue immediately.
 Stop driving the vehicle and go to a shop as soon as the code registers or a combination of its symptoms appear.
 Ignoring this trouble code may lead to further damage to your engine and your vehicle.

 How the Engine Coolant Temperature Sensor Can Trigger OBD Codes

-A thermistor is a kind of resistor that monitors temperature.
 The ECT sensor is either submerged in the engine’s coolant in a strategic spot so that it changes resistance as the temperature of the coolant or it measures the temperature of the cylinder head(s), because the heads are the hottest part of the engine.

-The ECM/PCM is measuring sensor voltage between this internal ECM/PCM resistor and the thermistor built into the ECT.
-So, if either sensor wire (ECT signal OR Signal Return) is cut or if there is an open circuit in the sensor itself, the voltage will read 4.6 volts, which equates to -40 degrees – which is where Fahrenheit and Celcius cross. -40 is the same temperature on both scales.
+The ECM/PCM is measuring sensor voltage between this internal ECM/PCM resistor and the Thermistor built into the ECT.
+So, if either sensor wire (ECT signal or signal return) is cut or if there is an open circuit in the sensor itself, the voltage will read 4.6 volts, which equates to -40 degrees – which is where Fahrenheit and Celcius cross. -40 is the same temperature on both scales.
 This throws a P0118 code.

-However, if the ECT signal wire is shorted to the Signal Return (ground) or if the ECT signal wire is shorted to the engine block, the sensed voltage will drop to zero.
+However, if the ECT signal wire is shorted to the signal return (ground) or if the ECT signal wire is shorted to the engine block, the sensed voltage will drop to zero.
 Other than a scenario where the engine temperature is at meltdown levels (275° F), this shorted wiring syndrome is the only scenario that will store a P0117 code.